-Michigan Education Corps charges \$5,000 per Interventionist participation fee (regardless if the Interventionist is fulltime or part-time) to receive the Reading Corps program.
+Michigan Education Corps charges \$5,000 per Interventionist participation fee (regardless if the Interventionist is full-time or part-time) to receive the Reading Corps program.
 The chart below outlines additional costs of the program, some of which are incurred as part of its agreement in implementing Reading Corps.

-Description of cost Reading Corps Site pays pays Interventionist recruitment efforts √ Background checks on Interventionists ✓ Interventionist living allowance & benefits ✓ Worker's Compensation policy for Interventionists ✓ Interventionist mileage to attend Reading Corps-required training ✓ Interventionist mileage to attend site-required training, including SEEDS (if applicable) ✓ Cost of including Interventionists in site-sponsored training ~ Misc. supplies used by Interventionist (e.g. markers, photocopies, paper, stickers) ~ Computer and Internet access for Interventionist ✓ Work space for the Interventionist, including locked file cabinet ✓ Salary of Internal Coach to fulfill Reading Corps responsibilities (including attending training) √ Salary of Master Coach to fulfill Reading Corps responsibilities ✓ Reading Corps manual, along with assessment & intervention materials ✓ Expenses related to SEEDS of Learning: SEEDS of Learning Train the Trainer (5 days) - registration fee + travel expenses (lodging, mileage, food, parking, etc.), if site decides to send an staff to SEEDS training ~ SEEDS of Learning Training for staff & Interventionists on-site ✓ Expenses related to Internal Coaches' attendance at Reading Corps training: Training content fees for regularly scheduled Reading Corps trainings ✓ Training content fees for make-up Reading Corps trainings (\$75/hr.)
-1 Travel expenses (Lodging, food, parking, materials, etc.) ✓ Salary of Internal Coach to attend training days ✓ Cost of substitute to allow Internal Coach to attend all training days ✓
+Description of cost MEC pays Site pays Interventionist recruitment efforts ✓ Background checks on Interventionists ✓ Interventionist living allowance & benefits ✓ Worker's Compensation policy for Interventionists ✓ Interventionist mileage to attend PreK Reading Corps-required training, if applicable ✓ Interventionist mileage to attend site-required training, including SEEDS, if applicable √ Cost of including Interventionists in site-sponsored training ✓ Misc. supplies used by Interventionist (e.g. markers, photocopies, paper, stickers) ✓ Computer and Internet access for Interventionist ✓ Work space for the Interventionist, including locked file cabinet ✓ Salary of Internal Coach to fulfill Reading Corps responsibilities (including attending training, if √ applicable) , Salary of Coaching Specialist to fulfill Reading Corps responsibilities ✓ Reading Corps manual, along with assessment & intervention materials ✓ Participation Fee ✓ Expenses related to Internal Coaches' attendance at Reading Corps training: Training content fees for regularly scheduled Reading Corps trainings ✓ Training content fees for make-up Reading Corps trainings (\$75/hr.) ✓ Travel expenses (Lodging, food, parking, materials, etc.), if applicable ✓ Salary of Internal Coach to attend training days ✓

-If site or district policy requires a background check above and beyond what is conducted by Reading Corps, that fee is not paid by the program, nor may it be passed on to the Interventionist.
+^{} If site or district policy requires a background check above and beyond what is conducted by MEC, that fee is not paid by the program, nor may it be passed on to the Interventionist.
+The site or district must cover these costs.

-Challenges occur when a director/principal assigns this responsibility to a staff position without concretely opening dedicated time in that position for Reading Corps coaching.
+^{} Challenges occur when a director/principal assigns this responsibility to a staff position without concretely opening dedicated time in that position for PreK Reading Corps coaching.
 We recommend that directors/principals be thoughtful about incorporating this responsibility into a staff person's position.